 Storage Quota / Limits

-ITaP imposes some limits on your disk usage on research systems.
-ITaP implements a quota on each filesystem.
+Some limits are imposed on your disk usage on research systems.
+A quota is implemented on each filesystem.
 Each filesystem (home directory, scratch directory, etc.) may have a different limit.
 If you exceed the quota, you will not be able to save new files or new data to the filesystem until you delete or move data to long-term storage.

 Link to section 'Checking Quota' of 'Storage Quota / Limits' Checking Quota